 You may choose to donate directly to the ILA fund or via an ILA branch (or ILA Federated Member) of your country in order to possibly benefit from country-specific advantages.

 You may specify if you would you like your donation to be used for a particular type of project:

-- Networking (travelling to conferences, meeting key representatives, writing to large institutions)
+- Networking (travelling to conferences, meeting key representatives, addressing large institutions, e.g. WHO, etc.)

 - Research (e.g. rodent lifespan tests such as the Major Mouse Testing Program)

 - Promotion (spreading ideas to the masses, lectures, citizen science, scientific and popular-scientific reports).

 - Grant-writing, including raising support for scientific projects and scientific community building.
 (E.g. the EU COST Healthy Longevity Alliance initiative, submitted by ILA in 2013.)
 The donors are encouraged to describe precisely what you would ideally like you money to be used for.

 - Organizing longevity-promoting events and conferences, such as the Longevity Month campaign, since 2013.